 Foam mattresses with gel pods are regarded as more advanced mattresses when compared to traditional memory foam and open-cell foam.
 Gel pods are incorporated into the top layer for progressive comfort and full body support.

-Memory foam mattress prices range in low, middle and high tiers.
-The average cost of a queen-size mattress is $860.00.
-A Casper foam mattress starts at $595 and the Casper Queen, our most popular mattress size, is $1,095.
+Memory foam mattress prices range in low, middle, and high tiers.
+The average cost of a queen-size foam mattress is $1,050.00.
+A Casper Original mattress starts at $895 and the Casper Original Queen, our most popular mattress size, is $1,295.

 A good mattress is the key to quality sleep, so you’ll want to weigh your options.
 Ask about these characteristics to help you choose your perfect mattress:

 To find your perfect mattress, check out our store locator to find a Casper vendor near you so you can try before you buy.
 If you’re not completely happy with your new mattress, you have 100 days to return it for a full refund — on us.